 What noise do rats make?
-In this post, I have given you the most common noises that you will hear from a rat, or from a rat in your home.
+This post has given you the most common noises you will hear from a rat in your home.

-If you do have a rat in your home, it is vital that you search for, and seal up any entry points that a rat can use to access your home.
-It is the best thing you can do to keep rats out of your home, there is no doubt about that.
+If you do have a rat in your home, you must search for and seal up any entry points that a rat can use to access your home.
+It is the best thing you can do to keep rats out of your home.
+There is no doubt about that.

 If you can hear noises in your home, and you think it could be a rat, or a family of rats, then it is something that you will absolutely need to investigate ASAP.